swiftlang/swift-evolution/proposals/0200-raw-string-escaping-revision-1.md

 Single quotes are a common syntax for raw strings in other languages.
 However, they're also commonly used for character literals (i.e. integer literals containing the value of a Unicode scalar) in other languages.
 If we use single quotes for raw strings, we cannot use them for character literals or any other future proposal.
 We see no need to burn single quotes on this feature.

-Similarly, while backticks preserve the meaning of "code voice" and "literal", as you are used to in markdown, they would conflict with escaped identifiers.
+Similarly, while backticks preserve the meaning of "code voice" and "literal", as you are used to in Markdown, they would conflict with escaped identifiers.

 ### Using "raw" and "rawString"